timmalstead/Sirvy/README.md

 ### `Sirvy`

-you will need to update the url for facebook login when deploying most likely
+you will need to update the url for facebook login when deploying most likely also, check your local variables when you deploy AND check your package.json, for the command where you specify a port

 to do
     tooltip to show users or list votes below chart